Avenue of the Flags

 General Earl Rudder American Freedom Avenue of the Flags Endowment

 The Class of ’69 seeded this endowment with $20K from previous donors and an additional $5K anonymous gift to the Texas A&M Foundation.
-This was matched by the University funds, bringing the current total to $50,000.
+This was matched by the University funds, bringing the total to $50,000.
 We then successfully raised another $50K from donations, matched with $50K from the University funds, to complete the $150K endowment.

 Those 50 American Flags placed along East Gate recognize the current students on campus who come from our 50 states and beyond.
 And without question, those beautiful flags signify how we value our American Freedom and cause us to remember the cost of freedom that has been paid for by generations before.
 We all know how General Rudder felt about the American Flag, the values it represents and the sacrifices made to preserve Freedom—and our Class also understands.